putaojuice/tp/docs/UserGuide.md

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:
-   1. `add n/Beow Tan p/9123 4157 e/beow@example.com a/Jurong street 11, block 123, #01-01` : Adds a contact named Beow Tan to NUScheduler.
+   1. `add n/Beow Tan p/91234157 e/beow@example.com a/Jurong street 11, block 123, #01-01` : Adds a contact named Beow Tan to NUScheduler.
-   2. `addt d/CS2105 Assignment 1 t/01/03/2022` : Adds an `assignment/task` to NUScheduler.
+   2. `addt d/CS2105 Assignment 1 t/01/03/2022` : Adds a task to NUScheduler.
-   3. `delete 1` : Deletes the 1st contact shown in the current list.
+   3. `findt swimming lesson` : Finds any tasks in the current task list that contains the keyword(s).
-   4. `delt 1` : Deletes the 1st task shown in the current task list.
+   4. `updt 1 d/CS2102 Assignment 1` : Updates the specified task in the current list.
-   5. `findt swimming lesson` : Finds any tasks in the current task list that contains the keyword(s).
+   5. `viewt` : Lists all tasks.
-   6. `updt 1 d/CS2102 Assignment 1` : Updates the specified task in the current list.
+   6. `list` : Lists all contacts.
-   7. `viewt` : Lists all tasks.
+   7. `delete 1` : Deletes the 1st contact shown in the current list.
-   8. `list` : Lists all contacts.
+   8. `delt 1` : Deletes the 1st task shown in the current task list.
    9. `clear` : Deletes all contacts.
    10. `exit` : Exits the app.